alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 345 user reviews of Apple iMac 21.5-inch (Late 2009) from Amazon.com.
 The average user rating for this product is 4.6/5, compared to an average user rating of 4.0/5 for other Desktops on Amazon.com.
-Reviewers really like the size and reliability.
-The price and design also get good opinions.
+Reviewers are impressed by the size and reliability.
+The price and design also get good feedback.

 usability, design, price, reliability, size